FjellOverflow/fjellheimen/docs/usage/manage-containers.md

 # Manage containers
-Containers are generally managed using standard Docker commands and the supplementary wrapper, `fjell`, as described in [Shell Aliasese](/host/shell-aliases).
+Containers are generally managed using standard Docker commands.

 ## Creation
 All services are defined in `myApplication/docker-compose.yaml`.
 To start single containers, use `fjell up myApplication`; for entire stacks, use `fjell up myStack`.
 This command creates any missing containers and starts them.